karabarrese/whackabat/README.md

 # 🦇 Whack-a-Bat

 A custom PaperMC Minecraft plugin built for a multiplayer party server.
-Players compete to whack as many bats as possible before time runs out — but watch out, bats split into two when killed, and you can stun other players by hitting them with your bat whacker.
+Players compete to whack as many bats as possible before time runs out!
+Watch out! bats multiply, and you can stun other players by hitting them with your bat whacker :)

-Built in Java for a 22nd birthday party.
-First Minecraft plugin ever written. 🎂
+First Minecraft plugin!
+Written in Java

 ---